 - Webster, 55088

-Applicants should address a demonstrated need, explain how the organization helps solve the need and how it measures results, and quantify the organization’s success.
+Applicants should address a demonstrated need, explain how the organization or program helps solve the need and how it measures results, and quantify the organization’s success.
 Rice County Area United Way will consider quantifiable outcomes, not simply activities, when reviewing applications.

 We give priority consideration to programs that serve the greatest need and help the greatest number of community members in our areas of focus.
 We look for applicants to demonstrate how their programs serve those in need and solve problems in our community.